Tech for good: Filling in the government’s gaps

 Privacy

 Even security companies have a higher calling.
-In his appearance on stage at Disrupt, Signal’s founder Moxie Marlinspike explained that the vision of his encrypted messaging app is to democratize the knowledge set that security experts use to protect themselves from prying eyes in positions of power.
-As we thoroughly examined on stage at our Justice event earlier this year, state-sponsored surveillance disproportionately impacts the most vulnerable members of a society.
+In his appearance onstage at Disrupt, Signal’s founder Moxie Marlinspike explained that the vision of his encrypted messaging app is to democratize the knowledge set that security experts use to protect themselves from prying eyes in positions of power.
+As we thoroughly examined onstage at our Justice event earlier this year, state-sponsored surveillance disproportionately impacts the most vulnerable members of a society.
 In 2017, that can mean everything from peaceful protesters to ordinary citizens crossing U.S. borders.

 “What we’re trying to do is make cryptography accessible to ordinary people,” Marlinspike said, noting that Signal is a powerful way to fight back against mass surveillance.
 “I think that surveillance should be a little bit difficult.”

-Marlinspike noted that a software maker’s work is never done, mentioning that the five person company is now looking into how to solve privacy concerns around metadata, the invisible location data that accompanies files like images.
+Marlinspike noted that a software maker’s work is never done, mentioning that the five-person company is now looking into how to solve privacy concerns around metadata, the invisible location data that accompanies files like images.

 Politics/Policy